rkazumovi/smart-grid-rl/README.md

 target — an honestly under-calibrated but directionally correct uncertainty band, reported as such rather than rounded up.

-Two notebooks make all of this reproducible and inspectable rather than just asserted:
+Notebooks make all of this reproducible and inspectable rather than just asserted:
 `notebooks/forecasting_theory.ipynb` (full derivations + live re-execution against real checkpoints), `notebooks/stochastic_renewable.ipynb` (wind/solar stochasticity
 quantified, calibration extended to all three targets, a residual-bootstrap scenario